 | Consistency | Variable | Consistent |

-One major trend is the increased use of smart sensors and machine vision systems.
-These technologies allow labeling machines to detect bottle position and orientation more accurately, reducing misalignment and labeling errors.
+One major trend is the use of smart sensors and machine vision systems.
+These technologies improve detection accuracy and reduce labeling errors.

-Another important development involves Industry 4.0 integration.
-Modern packaging equipment can now connect with factory monitoring systems that track production metrics such as machine speed, downtime, and labeling accuracy.
+Another key development is Industry 4.0 integration.
+Machines can now connect to factory systems that monitor performance metrics such as speed, downtime, and accuracy.

 | Automation Level | Typical Use Case |